 Not long ago I finished a draft of a novel.
 It felt thin in spots.
 It’s hard to describe perfectly, but rereading it, I found myself thinking, “There should be more there” about some pages and scenes.
-In some cases, I’d written dialogue but wasn’t revealing character’s thoughts.
-Or, the dialogue lacked context in the form of setting or actions, however minor, that the characters took while they were speaking.
+In some cases, I’d written dialogue but it wasn’t revealing a character’s thoughts.
+Or, the dialogue lacked context in the form of setting or actions that the characters took while they were speaking.
 The draft was also shorter than I wanted it to be.
 It was under 50,000 words.

 I decided that the main goal of the next draft would be to address both the thin spots and the length.
 Happy with the plot, adding a subplot or another character seemed like a bad idea.
 Instead, I think I was influenced by the Oulipo group’s larding exercise.